This page covers a new TeamCity server installation.

 -Xmx1200m, but JVM under Windows might crash occasionally with this setting.)
 If more memory is necessary, the 64-bit JVM should be used with not less than 2.5Gb assigned (-

 Xmx2500m).
-It's highly unlikely that you will need to dedicate more than 4Gb of memory to the TeamCity process.
+Unless the TeamCity server runs with more than 100 agents or serves very active builds / thousands of users, it's unlikely that you will need to dedicate more than 4Gb of memory to the TeamCity process.

 - A rule of thumb is that the 64-bit JVM should be assigned twice as much memory as the 32-bit for the same application.
 If you switch to the 64-bit JVM, make sure you adjust the memory setting (